genai-impact/ecologits/docs/methodology/llm_inference.md

 surface area of a NVIDIA H100 SXM5 80 GB chip: 814 mm² [source](https://www.techpowerup.com/gpu-specs/h100-sxm5-80-gb.c3900)
 Which brings us to
 70,685 mm2 / 814 mm2 ​≈ 86.837 chips per wafer.
 Using the 176.4 liters per wafer divided by 86.837 chips per wafer, this brings us to 2.03 L/chip.
 According to this [article](https://massedcompute.com/faq-answers/?question=How%20many%20NVIDIA%20L40S%20GPUs%20can%20be%20installed%20in%20a%20single%20server?#:~:text=1U%20Servers%3A%20Typically%20support%201,for%20AI%20training%20and%20inference.), there are around 8 GPUs in a specialized inference server.
-We are still working on integrating batching size; right now the placeholder value is one.

 ## Assumptions and limitations